-Where the importing country or ASEL requirements differ for different kinds or classes of livestock, we recommend that exporters develop separate land-based AAV instructions.
+Where the importing country or ASEL requirements differ for different classes or species of livestock, we recommend that exporters develop separate land-based AAV instructions.
 A benefit of this approach is that a set of land-based AAV instructions can be developed to correspond to each standard export plan (SEP) in an exporter's AA.
-For more information on SEPs, see Approved arrangement guidelines.
+Read more about SEPs in the AA guidelines.

 Each set of land-based AAV instructions should only include pre-export activities that an AAV must undertake.
 Pre-export activities that do not require an AAV but could be done by an AAV in their capacity as a registered veterinarian should be included in a SEP.
-For example, activities required by the importing country or ASEL to be performed by a registered veterinarian before livestock enters a registered premises or pre-export quarantine or isolation.
+For example, activities required by the importing country or ASEL to be performed by a registered veterinarian before livestock enters a registered establishment or a pre-export quarantine or isolation premises.

-To determine which activities must be undertaken by an AAV, exporters should use the relevant importing country requirements (ICR) in MICoR or the import permit to identify:
+To determine which activities must be undertaken by an AAV, exporters should use the relevant importing country requirements (ICR) in Micor or the import permit to identify:

 - activities that must be undertaken by an AAV (where the ICRs specify that an activity may be implemented under the supervision of an AAV, this can be reflected in the land-based AAV instructions.
-Where the ICRs refer to a government-approved or accredited veterinarian this should be interpreted as an AAV.) - examinations, testing and treatments that must be undertaken in a registered premises or while livestock are being held in pre-export quarantine or isolation.
+Where the ICRs refer to a government-approved or accredited veterinarian this should be interpreted as an AAV.) - examinations, testing and treatments that must be undertaken in a registered establishment or while livestock are being held in pre-export quarantine or isolation.